-For over a century, film is one of the most important forms of mass communication, and it expresses and reflects a society’s way of seeing itself.
+For over a century, film has been one of the most important forms of mass communication, and it expresses and reflects a society’s way of seeing itself.
 Whether screened in theaters, on TV or on the web, the medium continues to communicate ideas that seek to influence audiences.

 Join us as we explore four different films which were designed to or had the effect of changing public opinion for a specific purpose.
-We’ll also discuss the relevance of these films in light of contemporary politics.
+Each film will be preceded by a lecture and followed by a discussion exploring the relevance of these films to contemporary politics.

 - To familiarize students with the ways film and media propaganda manipulate facts.